sriramlab/Simulator/README.md

 #### Parameters:
 * Same as **Simulator_gxe**

+### Simulator_gxg
+#### Parameters:
+* `-g` : Genotype file in BED format
+* `-annot`: Annotation file in TXT format
+  * M rows (M=number  of SNPs) and 3 columns.
+  * First column corresponds to SNPs with additive effect.
+  * Second and third column correspond to two groups of SNPs which have interaction with each other (there is no interaction inside each group).
+Third column/group is assumed to be smaller than second.
+  * If SNP i belongs to annotation j, then there is  "1" in row i and column j.
+Otherwise there is "0". (delimiter is " ")
+* `-jn`: The number of stream blocks. (the higher number of blocks, the lower memory usage)
+* `-o`: The path of output file.

 ## Examples

 Toy examples are provided in the `example` folder:
 * `test.sh`
 * `test.gxe.sh`
+* `test.gxg.sh`

 ## Citations